syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 # Load more in flutter calendar

-SfCalendar provides the support to display an interactive view when the calendar view changed, or the schedule view reaches its start or end offset.
+Calendar provides the support to display an interactive view when the calendar view changed, or the schedule view reaches its start or end offset.
 You can use the [loadMoreWidgetBuilder](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/loadMoreWidgetBuilder.html) builder to display the view while loading appointments in the calendar.

 ## Building load more widget